 There are four core modules.
 Students who have previously worked in emergency medicine in the UK will be exempt from HAR6106 - An Introduction to UK Emergency Medicine.
-There are two options for the dissertation, a 30 credit and 45 credit option.
-Depending upon the need to take the Introduction to UK Emergency Medicine module and the dissertation options, chosen students taking the MSc will need to complete between five and seven optional modules.
+There are two options for the dissertation, a 45 credit and 60 credit option.
+Depending upon the need to take the Introduction to UK Emergency Medicine module and the dissertation options, chosen students taking the MSc will need to complete between four and six optional modules.

 We recommend that students take no more than 2 modules per semester.
 It is advisable to complete all core modules within the first three semesters of the course.
 When choosing optional modules, we suggest that you choose a balance of clinical and non-clinical modules that suits your interests.